Skip to main content

 llll.png

 4. True or false- Start by creating the question you want to ask.
 Once you have typed the question, assign a score to it and indicate whether the correct answer is true or false.
+You can use the toggle button labeled ‘Let students answer using an additional text field’ below to enable or disable the option for students to submit an additional text response, allowing them to explain their reasoning, if needed.

 5. Graphing question- Use this question type when you need to include a graph in your question.
 Begin by writing the question and assigning a score.
 To access the graphing tools, click the ‘Edit’ button in the top right corner of the ‘Graph’.